Foundation (engineering): Monopile foundation

 A type of deep foundation which uses a single, generally large-diameter, structural element embedded into the earth to support all the loads (weight, wind, etc.) of a large above-surface structure.

 Many monopile foundations have been used in recent years for economically constructing fixed-bottom offshore wind farms in shallow-water subsea locations.

 For example, a single wind farm off the coast of England went online in 2008 with over 100 turbines, each mounted on a 4.74-meter-diameter monopile footing in ocean depths up to 16 meters of water.

-Floating\barge
+Floating barge

-A floating foundation is one that sits on a body of water, rather than dry land.
+A floating foundation sits on a body of water, rather than dry land.
 This type of foundation is used for some bridges and floating buildings.

 Design

 Inadequate foundations in muddy soils below sea level caused these houses in the Netherlands to subside.

 Foundations are designed to have an adequate load capacity depending on the type of subsoil/rock supporting the foundation by a geotechnical engineer, and the footing itself may be designed structurally by a structural engineer.
 The primary design concerns are settlement and bearing capacity.
-When considering settlement, total settlement and differential settlement is normally considered.
+When considering settlement, total settlement and differential settlement are normally considered.
 Differential settlement is when one part of a foundation settles more than another part.
 This can cause problems to the structure which the foundation is supporting.
 Expansive clay soils can also cause problems.